 We have trouble calling these guys Cat 2, Cat 1, we just know an advanced junior that will be racing on the Cat 2 or Sport Course

-Downed riders are always a concern whether the race is a XC or Road event or any situation that may come up where you may need to stop to attend to a rider.
+Downed riders are always a concern whether the race is an XC or Road event or any situation that may come up where you may need to stop to attend to a rider.
 Safety is #1 with Mudslinger Events and we will have First aid on hand at the finish and on course to provide basic first aid.
-If something arises where we need to stop the event for any reason we will do so as quick as possible to maintain the safety for all riders involved.
-If by chance you have to attend to a hurt rider you can restart the Super D at anytime during the day.
-Please remember that the roads may have a official or emergency vehicle on the course so stay alert to your surroundings and ride safe!
+If something arises where we need to stop the event for any reason we will do so as quickly as possible to maintain the safety for all riders involved.
+If by chance you have to attend to a hurt rider you can restart the Super D at any time during the day.
+Please remember that the roads may have an official or emergency vehicle on the course so stay alert to your surroundings and ride safe!

 The nature of racing in the woods and for that matter riding in the woods means that it will take up to 30 minutes or more to get to you after we hear of your crash, make sure to assist a rider and check on anyone that goes down.
 Over the years we have had 7000+ Mudslingers and have had only a few collarbones or injuries requiring medical attention beyond normal first aid and this is a testament to the caring attitude and general nature of mountain biking and a softer landing in most cases.